quicwg/base-drafts/draft-ietf-quic-tls.md

 key update unless it has received an acknowledgment for a packet that was sent protected with keys from the current key phase.
 This ensures that keys are available to both peers before another key update can be initiated.
-This can be implemented by tracking the lowest packet number sent with each key phase, and the highest acknowledged packet number in the 1-RTT space: once the latter is higher than or equal to the former, another key update can be initiated.
+This can be implemented by tracking the lowest packet number sent with each key phase and the highest acknowledged packet number in the 1-RTT space: once the latter is higher than or equal to the former, another key update can be initiated.